-Furthermore, as set forth in Article 48 of Law 10/2014, the adoption by the Bank of Spain of the measures prescribed in Articles 68.2.h) and 68.2.i) of Law 10/2014, aimed at strengthening own funds or limiting or prohibiting the distribution of dividends respectively will also result in a requirement to calculate the MDA and restrict discretionary payments to such MDA.
-Pursuant to the EU Banking Reforms, MDA could also be affected by a breach of MREL (as defined below) (see "-Minimum requirement for own funds and eligible liabilities (MREL).
-Any failure by the Bank and/or the Group to comply with its MREL could result, among other things, in the imposition of restrictions or prohibitions on discretionary payments by the Bank, including the payment of Distributions on the Preferred Securities." below).
+Furthermore, as set forth in Article 48 of Law 10/2014, the adoption by the Bank of Spain of the measures prescribed in Articles 68.2.h) and 68.2.i) of Law 10/2014, aimed at strengthening own funds or limiting or prohibiting the distribution of dividends respectively will also result in a requirement to determine the MDA and restrict discretionary payments to such MDA.
+Pursuant to the EU Banking Reforms, the calculation of the MDA, as well as the consequences of, and pending, such calculation as specified in the paragraph above, could also take place as a result of a breach of MREL (as defined below) (see "-Any failure by the Bank and/or the Group to comply with its MREL could result, among other things, in the imposition of restrictions or prohibitions on discretionary payments by the Bank, including the payment of Distributions on the Preferred Securities and could have a material adverse effect on the Bank's business, financial condition and results of operations" below) and a breach of the minimum leverage ratio requirement.

 As set out in the "Opinion of the European Banking Authority on the interaction of Pillar 1, Pillar 2 and combined buffer requirements and restrictions on distributions" published on 16th December, 2015 (the December 2015 EBA Opinion), in the EBA's opinion competent authorities should ensure that the CET1 capital to be taken into account in determining the CET1 capital available to meet the "combined buffer requirement" for the purposes of the MDA calculation is limited to the amount not used to meet the "Pillar 1" and, if applicable, "Pillar 2" own funds requirements of the institution.
-In addition, the December 2015 EBA Opinion advises the European Commission (i) to review Article 141 of the CRD IV Directive with a view to avoiding differing interpretations of Article 141(6) and ensure greater consistency between the MDA framework and the capital stacking order described in the opinion and in the EBA SREP Guidelines by which the "Pillar 1" and, if applicable, "Pillar 2" capital requirements represent the minimum capital to be preserved at all times by an institution and it is only the CET1 capital of that institution not used to meet its "Pillar 1" and, if applicable, "Pillar 2" requirements that is then available to meet the "combined buffer requirement" of the institution and (ii) to review the prohibition on distributions in all circumstances where an institution fails to meet the "combined buffer requirement" and no profits are made in any given year, notably insofar as it relates to Additional Tier 1 instruments.
-The EU Banking Reforms propose certain amendments in order to clarify, for the purposes of restrictions on distributions, the hierarchy between the "Pillar 2" additional own funds requirements, the minimum "own funds" "Pillar 1" requirements, the own funds and eligible liabilities requirement, MREL requirements and the "combined buffer requirements" (which is referred to as "stacking order").
-Furthermore, pursuant to the EU Banking Reforms (if implemented in their current form), an institution would not be entitled to make distributions relating to CET1 capital or payments in respect of variable remuneration or discretionary pension revenues, before having made the payments due on Additional Tier 1 instruments.
+There can be no assurance as to how and when binding effect will be given to the December 2015 EBA Opinion in Spain, including as to the consequences for an institution of its capital levels falling below those necessary to meet these requirements.
+The EU Banking Reforms propose certain amendments in order to clarify, for the purposes of restrictions on distributions, the hierarchy between the "Pillar 2" additional own funds requirements, the minimum "own funds" "Pillar 1" requirements, the own funds and eligible liabilities requirement, MREL and the "combined buffer requirements" (which is referred to as "stacking order").
+In particular, pursuant to the latest Presidency compromise proposals of the Council of the European Union for the EU Banking Reforms, no distinction is proposed to be made where discretionary payments are restricted to the MDA between distributions relating to CET1 capital or payments in respect of variable remuneration or discretionary pension revenues, and payments due on Additional Tier 1 instruments.

-On 1st July, 2016, the EBA published additional information explaining how supervisors intend to use the results of an EU-wide stress test for SREP in 2016 (which results were published on 29th July, 2016).
+On 1st July, 2016, the EBA published additional information explaining how supervisors should use the results of the 2016 EU-wide stress test for SREP assessments.
 The EBA stated, among other things, that the incorporation of the quantitative results of the EU-wide stress test into SREP assessments may include setting additional supervisory monitoring metrics in the form of capital guidance.
 Such guidance will not be included in MDA calculations but competent authorities would expect banks to meet that guidance except when explicitly agreed.
 Competent authorities have remedial tools if an institution refuses to follow such guidance.
-The EU Banking Reforms also propose that a distinction be made between "Pillar 2" capital requirements and "Pillar 2" guidance, with only the former being mandatory requirements.
-Notwithstanding the foregoing, the EU Banking Reforms propose that supervisory authorities be entitled to impose further "Pillar 2" capital requirements where an institution repeatedly fails to follow the guidance previously imposed.
+The EU Banking Reforms also propose that a distinction be made between "Pillar 2" capital requirements and "Pillar 2" capital guidance, with only the former being mandatory requirements.
+Notwithstanding the foregoing, the EU Banking Reforms propose that, in addition to certain other measures, supervisory authorities be entitled to impose further "Pillar 2" capital requirements where an institution repeatedly fails to follow the "Pillar 2" capital guidance previously imposed.